argoproj/argo-cd/docs/operator-manual/rbac.md

 Resources: `clusters`, `projects`, `applications`, `repositories`, `certificates`, `accounts`, `gpgkeys`, `logs`, `exec`

 Actions: `get`, `create`, `update`, `delete`, `sync`, `override`, `action`

+#### `exec` resource

+`exec` is a special resource.
+When enabled with the `get` action, this privilege allows a user to `exec` into Pods via the Argo CD UI.
+The functionality is similar to `kubectl exec`.

+`exec` is a powerful privilege.
+It allows the user to run arbitrary code on any Pod managed by an Application for which they have `get` privileges.
+If the Pod mounts a ServiceAccount token (which is the default behavior of Kubernetes), then the user effectively has the same privileges as that ServiceAccount.

+The exec feature is disabled entirely by default.
+To enable it, set the `exec.enabled` key to "true" on the argocd-cm ConfigMap.

 ## Tying It All Together